scramjetorg/framework-js/README.md

 ## Installation

 Since this is a pre-release version it is not available as a npm package yet.
-However, it can be used as npm dependencies by referring to `nightly` branch from this repository:
+However, it can be used as npm dependency by referring to `nightly` branch (which is the latest build) from this repository:

 _package.json_
 ```json